enmareynoso/Screen-Handler-Npm/README.md

 11. If you select the `data` screen, the application will display the data stored in the `user-data.json` file.
 You can delete an item from the data by entering its index and pressing enter.
 12. If you select the `exit` screen, the application will display an exit screen and prompt you to close the program.

+### Considerations
+-   Make sure you have installed Node.js on your computer before running the application.
+-   The `screens.json` file and the `index.js` file must be in the same directory for the application to work correctly.

+-   When entering data on the `form` screen, make sure to type the `save` button text exactly as it is displayed and press enter to save your data.
+-   When deleting data on the `data` screen, make sure to enter a valid index (a positive integer) of an item in the data.
+If the index is invalid, an error message will be displayed.
+-   When closing the program on the `exit` screen, make sure to type "yes" and press enter to confirm that you want to close the program.

+- Make sure the name of the JSON files generated from the package stays with the same name, changing the JSON file name **will make the package not work properly**